 Depending on your genetic makeup, some medications may work more effectively, less effectively or cause side effects for you.
 Our pharmacogenetic test detects genes that affect the way medications work within your body.
-Your genetic information can be used in TreatGx to help you and your health care professional select the best medication and dosing for you.
+Your genetic results are then combined with the best evidence to help you and your healthcare professional select the best medication and dosing for you.

 What is DNA?

 The human body is composed of trillions of cells, each with specific functions and roles.
 But how are these functions and roles coded?
 How does each cell know what to do?

 Deoxyribonucleic acid (DNA) is a molecule found within the nucleus of all cells, packaged in chromosomes, and holding the information required by a cell to function.
 DNA is made up of four chemical bases called adenine (A), thymine (T), cytosine (C) and guanine (G) and their order within DNA provides instructions for making proteins. ..In addition to acting as a set of instructions, DNA also acts as the hereditary material that is passed down from parents to their children and is why children share similar traits with their parents.